-You can find more games at the following Christian Marriage Today web site link:
+You can find even more games at the following Christian Marriage Today web site link:

-9. ”A romantic picnic for two on your lounge room floor or in your backyard under the stars (this could easily be moved to a local park or reserve away from home if there are children to be babysat).”
+“This could easily be moved to a local park or a reserve away from home if there are children to be babysat.”

 “I did this one afternoon and baked some pizza, a few little cakes, and purchased a few special chocolates to share with my hubby, who had come down with a cold and didn’t want to leave home for our planned picnic.
 He raved about our picnic in the lounge for months!”